 An estimated 400000 people worldwide are diagnosed with lymphoma every year, and B cell lymphomas kill more than 200000 people every year.
 CNIC scientists have identified a possible therapeutic target for two types of very aggressive lymphoma.
 The CNIC team discovered that the microRNA miR-28 regulates the terminal differentiation of B lymphocytes, blocking the growth of B cell lymphomas.
 The study, published in Blood, establishes the therapeutic potential of synthetic miR-28 analogs for inhibiting the growth of Birkitt lymphoma and diffuse large cell lymphoma.
-These findings could lead to the development of B cell lymphoma and provide the basis for human trials.
+These findings could lead to the development of the first miRNA analog therapy for the treatment of B cell lymphoma and provide the basis for human trials.